 “… and may lead to significant CNS suppression and toxicity resulting in psychomotor impairment, coma, and even death.”

-So that’s a bit scary.
+So that’s rather scary.
 And so’s the list of adverse effects.
 Some of the more serious ones are from long term use of the drug.

-And you can overdose your dog with Benadryl, with dire results.
+And you can easily overdose your dog with Benadryl … with dire results.

 - Red eyes or dilated pupils